truongan/Sharif-Judge/README.md

   6. Make sure `application/cache/Twig` is writable by php process.
   7. Open the main page of Wecode judge in a web browser and follow the installation process.

+## Setup the judge

+Since wecode-jduge use docker to isolate the submitted code, you have to setup docker and other settings so that judge can call it.
+ 1. Install docker-ce in your server.
+The instruction for Ubuntu can be found on docker guide: https://docs.docker.com/install/linux/docker-ce/ubuntu/
+ 2. Copy (or more preferably, make a soft link) the file `tester/run_judge_in_docker.sh` to `/usr/bin`.
+This script make sure you will only expose the tester's jail directory to docker guest OS.
+ 3. Edit your sudoers settings so that the user running wecode-judge can call `sudo run_judge_in_docker.sh` WITHOUT PASSOWRD.

 ## After Installation